Top Real Estate Markets

 Toronto is the largest city in Canada and the economic and entertainment hub of our country.
 It is one of our most livable cities, although high home prices continue to put it at a disadvantage to other world-class Canadian cities such as Montreal and Calgary.
 Nevertheless, with strong immigration levels into our country and a growing population, Toronto and the surrounding GTA will continue to be a major destination.

-Historically, this is why Toronto typically reports lower Months of Inventory, or housing supply, than other Ontario cities.
-Months of Inventory (MOI), which measures how many homes are available for sale relative to buyer demand, is a statistic tracked by CREA to infer how hot a real estate market may be.
+Historically, this is why Toronto typically reports lower Months of Inventory (i.e. housing supply) than other Ontario cities.
+Months of Inventory (MOI), which measures how many resale homes are available for sale relative to buyer demand, is a statistic tracked by CREA to infer how hot a real estate market may be.
 A lower MOI means that the number of homes available are quickly being purchased by the many more buyers that exist in the market.
-Going back all the way to 1994, Toronto has a median MOI of 2.8 months, compared to the province of Ontario which has a median of 4.2 months of homes available for sale.
+Going back all the way to 1994, Toronto has a median MOI of 2.8 months, compared to the province of Ontario which has a median of 3.8 months of homes available for sale.

 When your market has lots of demand, you need to have lots of people selling or lots of new homes being built.
 Toronto has neither of these when compared to the overall demand to live in or nearby the downtown core.
 Add in the fact than many neighbourhoods in Toronto have limited space for new development, such as Liberty Village, and it is evident that housing affordability will continue to be a big issue for the city.
-To close the 2022 year, the GTA reported 2.7 months of inventory, up about 1 month from its trailing 5-year average.
-Through the first half of 2023, inventory was declining, finishing the second quarter at 1.5 months.
-However, after back to back hikes in June and July, inventory rose sharply, more than doubling to just over 3 months to end the year.
-After a strong start to 2024, inventory has declined to now sit around 2 months, with all signs pointing to an active spring market with many buyers bidding on limited homes, particularly the freehold/detached segment within Toronto proper.
+After a strong first quarter where inventory in the GTA fell below 2 months, many new sellers entered the market with resale inventory spiking for six straight months to finish the most recent quarter at 5.1 months.
+It appears that some sellers have been waiting for rate cuts to list their homes, with a glut particularly in condo listings at double the supply when compared to the trailing 5-year average.

-During the first quarter, the Greater Toronto Area reported an average sale price of $1.09 million, more or less flat on a year-over-year basis and up 6.4% from the trailing 5-year average.
-Across all regions comprising the GTA (York Region, Mississauga, Durham Region, etc.) the core Toronto municipality, which suffered somewhat of an exodus during the pandemic, is now performing comparably to the province and surrounding GTA year-over-year and on a 5-year basis.
-For more information on the Toronto housing market, specifically the Toronto municipality comprising Etobicoke and Scarborough, check out the latest Toronto Housing Market Report here.
+During the second quarter, the Greater Toronto Area reported an average sale price of $1.1 million, more or less flat from a year ago and up 4% from the trailing 5-year average.
+Across all regions comprising the GTA (York Region, Mississauga, Durham Region, etc.) the core Toronto municipality, which suffered somewhat of an exodus during the pandemic, is now out-performing the province and surrounding GTA year-over-year and on a 5-year basis.
+For more information on the Toronto housing market, specifically the Toronto municipality comprising Etobicoke and Scarborough, check out the latest Toronto Market Report here.

 London

-In the first quarter of 2024, the London and St. Thomas board reported an average sale price of $625K, up slightly from the prior quarter and year-over-year.
-When compared to trailing 5-year average, which is centered around the peak prices of homes bought in 2021, London prices are now only up around 9%, performing above the GTA and in line with the total province.
+In the third quarter of 2024, the London and St. Thomas board reported an average sale price of $641K, down 3% from the prior quarter and down 2% from a year ago.
+When compared to trailing 5-year average, which is now centered around the market peak of 2021 and 2022, London prices are up around 6%, outperforming the GTA and the total province.

-At year-end, London reported 4.7 months of inventory, slightly higher than inventory levels one year earlier and much healthier than the trailing 5-year average for the region.
-Like other markets in Ontario, inventory rose sharply since May, which was the last month before higher rates came into effect.
-However, resale supply declined by a third to start the new year, sitting now in balanced conditions at just over 3 months and expected to fall further with the return of buyers during what looks to be an active spring market.
+At the end of 2023, London reported 4.7 months of inventory, slightly higher than inventory levels one year earlier and much healthier than the trailing 5-year average for the region.
+Like other markets in Ontario, inventory has risen sharply since April and now firmly sits in buyer-friendly conditions at just over 5 months.

 For more information on the Greater London Area, comprising London and surrounding Middlesex County, St. Thomas and Elgin County, Strathroy-Caradoc, Woodstock-Ingersoll, and Tillsonburg and Norfolk County, check out the latest London Market Report here.